 There is no prescribed national model for the delivery of a DDRS course and this approach enables providers a degree of flexibility in detail and delivery.
-A DDRS course syllabus has been developed with stakeholders, building on the DSA Safe and Responsible Driving Standard (DSA, 2010) and this will inform the delivery.
+A DDRS course syllabus has been developed with stakeholders, building on the DVSA Safe and Responsible Driving Standard (DVSA, 2010) and this will inform the delivery.
 Although there may be differences in the approach adopted by providers, all courses are required to meet the learning outcomes of the DDRS course syllabus and the standards described in this guide.

 As demonstrated in the DDRS Course Approval and Quality Assurance process , the approved DDRS course content will need to demonstrate clear links to the desired outcome of the DDRS syllabus.
 Providers of approved courses will also be required to satisfy the Secretary of State that delivery of training is to a level of competence consistent with, or comparable to, recognised delivery standards consistent with the course approval.

 Offenders attending the course will likely come from a variety of backgrounds and have different learning styles.
 Course materials therefore might usefully be presented using a variety of techniques, in consideration of the differing learning styles in seeking to ensure offenders are positively and actively engaged, such as: